How Can I Improve My Mental Health Without Therapy?

 - Drawing and sketching

-- Painting (watercolor, acrylic, oil)
+- Painting with watercolor, acrylic, or oil

 - Photography